STERN: Simultaneous Trajectory Estimation and Relative Navigation for Autonomous Underwater Proximity Operations: Conclusions

 \section{Conclusions}

-Autonomous underwater docking is of the paramount importance in order to enhance both the endurance and the capabilities of AUVs.
-Underwater docking will enable AUVs to tackle target-based missions with arbitrary targets, a critical role in several modern academic and commercial applications.
+Autonomous underwater proximity operations are of paramount importance when working towards enhancing both the endurance and the capabilities of AUVs.
+Underwater prox-ops will enable AUVs to tackle target-based missions with arbitrary targets, a critical role in several modern academic and commercial applications.

-In the present work, we took a holistic look at the problem of underwater docking and borrowed concepts used for spacecraft docking to frame it in a proximity operation framework.
+In the present work, we took a holistic look at the problem of robotic underwater relative navigation and borrowed concepts used for spacecraft docking to frame it in a proximity operation framework.
 Proximity operations (or prox-ops) are specific missions that involve two different agents: a chaser and a target.
 The chaser must undergo a series of phases that are given by the specific sensor modalities available during its approach to the target.
-We specifically look at the problem of state estimation during the different phases of a prox-ops scenario, and leverage the generality of factor graphs for state estimation to model any prox-ops scenario regardless of the type of target and chaser.
+We specifically look at the problem of simultaneously estimating the trajectory of the target and its relative state with respect to the chaser (a problem we coined STERN in Section~\ref{sec:background}) during the different phases of a prox-ops scenario, and leverage the generality of factor graphs for state estimation to model any prox-ops scenario regardless of the type of target and chaser.

-After an extensive literature review, we categorized the current state-of-the-art on underwater docking and pinpointed the existing technical gap in the field, namely the problem of docking with a dynamic target.
-Using our holistic interpretation, we model the problem of long distance homing to a submerged mothership with a resource constrained AUV as a factor graph SLAM problem.
+After an extensive literature review, we categorized the current state-of-the-art on underwater proximity operations and framed the different scenarios applying a general framework based on modeling the information fusion problem using factor graphs to show how any arbitrary operation can be modeled with the same methodology; this is done to enable the straightforward comparison and reproduction of research within the same subject, and to serve as a foundation for incremental research.
+The literature review shed light on an existing technical gap in the field, namely the problem of dealing with dynamic targets, which we pose as a scenario of long distance homing to a submerged mothership with a resource constrained AUV and use as an example scenario to thoroughly describe the procedure of modeling and implementing a basic STERN solution for it.

-Through simulations and experimental verification, we tested the validity of our proposed method and showcase its performance against a baseline obtained through raw relative measurements and dead-reckoned navigation estimates.
-After a thorough error analysis we conclude that our method's estimates outperform the baseline, but not without caveats: a naive motion model for the target's dynamics, a flawed initialization routine, and unmodeled USBL measurement noise, prevent our method from achieving higher accuracy and consistency.
+Through simulations and experimental datasets, we provide an overview of the quantitative and qualitative performance and the flexibility associated to using factor graphs to develop a complete state estimation solution.
+We provide further insight on the requirements and details necessary for the deployment of such a solution on a real robotic platform, and discuss the shortcomings and limitations of our own implementation.